jwellman1307/SafeSpend-App/README.md

 > How much can I safely spend before my next paycheck?

 SpendGuard helps users track available cash, income sources, upcoming bills, and bills due before the next pay period.
-It is designed to be simple, readable, and useful for people who want a clear picture of their money without complicated budgeting tools or required logins.
+It is designed to be simple, readable, and useful for people who want a clear picture of their money without complicated budgeting tools, bank connections, or required logins.

 ---

 ## Project Status

-SpendGuard V1 is currently in Google Play closed testing.
+SpendGuard is currently in Google Play closed testing and preparing for production access.

-The app has completed core feature testing, release build preparation, AdMob integration, privacy policy setup, Google Play Console setup, and closed testing release preparation.
+The app has completed the required closed testing period with 12 testers, and version 1.1.4 has been released to the closed testing track with additional polish, dark mode support, updated Settings, and refreshed store screenshots.

+The current next step is to wait briefly after the v1.1.4 closed testing update, confirm no new issues are reported, and then apply for Google Play production access.

 ---

 ## Current Release Status

-SpendGuard V1 has been uploaded to Google Play Console and released to closed testing.
+SpendGuard has been uploaded to Google Play Console and released to closed testing.

-Current version: **1.0**
+Current version: **1.1.4**
-Current release code: **3**
+Current release code: **4**
 Testing track: **Closed testing - Alpha**
+Production status: **Preparing to apply for production access**

+Recent release work includes:

+- Completed Google Play closed testing requirement
+- Released v1.1.4 to closed testing
+- Added dark mode
+- Added Settings screen improvements
+- Added tutorial access from Settings
+- Added privacy policy access from Settings
+- Added app version display
+- Updated Play Store screenshots with feature captions
+- Updated phone, 7-inch tablet, and 10-inch tablet screenshots
+- Tested the updated build on a physical phone

 ---